 What you need to know before starting a career in programming

 Programming is becoming an increasingly important skill in the workforce.
-According to Nasdaq, the most in-demand job of the future will be a software developer.
-While the benefits of a career in coding can include a higher salary, better benefits and more job opportunities, you’ll want to consider a few important aspects before starting this new career path.
+According to Linkedin, the most in-demand job of the future will be a software developer.
+While the benefits of a career in coding can include an attractive salary, better benefits and more job opportunities, you’ll want to consider a few important aspects before starting this new career path.